Skip to main content

 All fee waiver requests are handled by the Dietrich School's Graduate Office.
 Please see their Application Fee Waiver page for more information.

 1. Completed application, submitted on-line through the GradCAS portal.
-Please see our Applying to the PhD Program page for further information.
 Please download and print the instructions for completing the online application before beginning the application process.

 2. $75 application fee, payable online with a credit card or by check or money order payable to the University of Pittsburgh.
 Applicants who indicate they are paying by check and do not submit the application fee will not be considered for admission.
 On a case-by-case basis, application fee waivers may be granted.